Updated on 2026-01-28 GMT+08:00

 Custom Policies

-• Visual editor: Select cloud services, actions, resources, and request conditions without the need to know policy syntax.
+• Visual editor: Select cloud services, actions, resources, and request conditions.
+This does not require knowledge of policy grammar.

 • JSON: Create a JSON policy or edit an existing one.